algosup/2023-2024-project-3-virtual-processor-team-8/User_Manual.md

 - `OR` : Perform a bitwise OR operation on the two operands
 - `XOR` : Perform a bitwise XOR operation on the two operands
 - `NOT` : Perform a bitwise NOT operation on the first operand
+- `CMP` : Compare the two operands and set the zero flag if they are equal

+#### Data transfer

+- `MOV` : Move the value of the second operand into the first one
+- `CALL` : Execute the function call and return the line to jump to

+#### Control flow

+- `JMP` : Jump to the specified line
+- `JE` : Jump to the specified line if the two operands are equal
+- `JNE` : Jump to the specified line if the two operands are not equal
+- `JG` : Jump to the specified line if the first operand is greater than the second one
+- `JGE` : Jump to the specified line if the first operand is greater than or equal to the second one
+- `JL` : Jump to the specified line if the first operand is less than the second one
+- `JLE` : Jump to the specified line if the first operand is less than or equal to the second one

+#### Pointers

 ### Registers